ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 **IMPORTANT:** Docker has specific requirements for the Linux kernel.
 For Ubuntu, the minimum kernel version supported is 3.10 (this minimum kernel version may vary with different Linux distributions).
 If your VMs do not have this kernel, you may need to consider upgrading.
 More information about docker and kernel requirements can be found [here](https://docs.docker.com/installation/ubuntulinux/).

 When you instance has finished starting up, log in to it and install docker.
-A detailed installation guide can be found [here](https://docs.docker.com/installation/), although installing docker is quite simple, you can simply run this command:
+A detailed installation guide can be found [here](https://docs.docker.com/installation/), although installing docker on Ubuntu is quite simple; you can simply run this command:

     wget -qO- https://get.docker.com/ | sh